HST Observation Types

 Requests for Target of Opportunity observations should not be submitted as Mid-Cycle or Director's Discretionary proposals.

-Target-of-Opportunity observations must be marked in the Observation Summary section of the proposal with APT.
+Target-of-Opportunity observations must be marked in the Observation Summary section of the proposal by choosing a Target of Opportunity flag in APT's Observation form.
+The number of activations for each type of Target-of-Opportunity must be specified in the APT Proposal Information form.
 In the PDF attachment, the Special Requirements section must provide an estimate of the probability of occurrence of the ToO during the observing cycle, and describe the required turn-around time.

 Proposers are encouraged to check the ToO webpage for further information and examples on defining and activating ToO observations.